giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 1. On the filter section select one or more filters
 2. The filter change state:
-   1. if it it a checkbox it show if it is selected or not
+   1. if it is a checkbox it show if it is selected or not
    2. if it is a range filter, its extremities show the range choosen by the user
+   3. if it is a select it show the selected value
 3. The list of the hikes is updated according to filters selected

 #### Expected result